 46. Are you a gerontology minor?

+Mark only one oval.

+Yes

 No - If you are not a gerontology minor you are not eligible for this type of placement.

-- 47. All students seeking a dual GRNT/SOWK experience must meet with their gerontology advisor to inform them of their intent to complete a dual placement.
+47. All students seeking a dual GRNT/SOWK experience must meet with their gerontology advisor to inform them of their intent to complete a dual placement.
 Students completing a dual placement must adhere to the requirements of both GRNT/SOWK.
-By initialing here, you acknowledge that you will follow up with your gerontology advisor(s). - Placement opportunities in dual SOWK/GRNT settings are limited.
+By initialing here, you acknowledge that you will follow up with your gerontology advisor(s).
+7

+48. Placement opportunities in dual SOWK/GRNT settings are limited.
 By initialing below, you are acknowledging that a placement in this type of setting is not guaranteed.
+4

+Skip o to question 49